 "As for the essence of the PROVOKE photographers' works themselves, just consider those hard black and white contrasts, called 'are-bure-boke', which produce grainy/rough, blurry, out-of-focus expressions.

 "PROVOKE created a movement of experimentation in photography, even though the magazine only had three issues, starting in 1968.
 The group's impact was phenomenal, influencing a lot of Japanese photographers and even European photographers.
 It was a radical movement that sought to teach people how to read radical photography.

 guests at Nap Jamir's September retrospective show.
 (Photo grabbed from the Facebook gallery of public photos by poet Marne Kilates; Kilates can be seen here at right)

 "Another 2018 thing that people should have talked about and may still want to talk about ought to be those pieces in Nap Jamir's September 2018 retrospective show at Archivo 1984 Gallery at the La Fuerza Compound in Makati.

 "I confess I was unable to attend the show, but I know Jamir's works, and it is quite rare to see a retrospective show of photography art here, and, furthermore, only a few wrote about it, or reviewed it, which was funny, and those who did did it mostly through their blogs or as Facebook statuses.

-Kamasi Washington at the 2018 Jazz Sous les Pommiers
+Kamasi Washington and band performs the refrain of "Fists of Fury" at the 2018 Jazz Sous les Pommiers

 Kamasi Washington performs 2017's "Truth" at WFUV